 Residents may take up to 12 weeks off each of the residency years.
 The total time off may not exceed 24 weeks over the four years.
-Please see the ABOG Residency Leave Policy at https://www.abog.org/about-abog/policies/residency-leave-policy for details.
-If a resident will miss more than the allowed 12 weeks in the 2019-2020 residency year and/or will have missed over the allowed 24 weeks over the four years due to the COVID-19 pandemic, they should contact ABOG at exams@abog.org.
+Please see the ABOG Residency Leave Policy found here for details.
+If a resident will miss more than the allowed 12 weeks in the 2020-2021 residency year and/or will have missed over the allowed 24 weeks over the four years due to the COVID-19 pandemic, they should contact ABOG at exams@abog.org.

-Candidates who will be breastfeeding at the time of the examination must notify ABOG and schedule their test at a Pearson VUE Testing Center before December 18, 2019, to schedule a lactation room.
-Most centers have only one available lactation room which is scheduled on a first-come, first-served basis.
+Candidates who will be breastfeeding at the time of the examination must notify ABOG and schedule their test at a Pearson VUE Testing Center before December 18, 2020, to schedule a lactation room.
+Most centers have only one lactation room available which is scheduled on a first-come, first-served basis.